ChristianMPS/test-fullstack-blossom-rick-morty-front/README.md

 Getting Started

-0. First please run the backend, go and see readme in that project.
+0. First please run the backend, go and see readme in that project. (npx ts-node src/index.ts in terminal backend)

 1. Install Dependencies